Divyanshu11011/emailx/README.md

 # Email-X

-Email-X is a web application designed for a Full-Stack Engineer Intern assignment.
+Email-X is a web application designed for Easy Email Classifications.
 The application provides the following functionality:

 - **User Authentication**: Users can log in using Google OAuth.
 - **OpenAI Key Management**: Users can input their OpenAI key, which is saved in localStorage for subsequent use.